egonelbre/spark/README.rst

 The first part "Basics of Programming" starts with introducing a model for understanding how different things (such as skill, knowledge, language) affect the programmer.
 Then it goes over a lot of things where beginners get stuck.
 At the same time it gives an overview of essential parts of programming, things that every programmer does without realizing it.

 The second part "Better Programming" is a more thorough investigation on programming topics.
 It's about things that make some programmers better than others.
 It's about things that help you to learn to be a better programmer.
 It's about discussing things that programmers have to deal with every day.
+(WIP)

 The third part "Great Programming" is not finished.

 The fourth part "Links for expansion" is a collection of links to articles, books, videos, code, tutorials and other things that expand your understanding of programming.
+(WIP)

 The fifth part "Links for knowledge" is a collection of links to things that expand your knowledge about programming.
 These are the links that didn't fit into part four.
+(WIP)

 Code
 ====